coordinature/coordinature.github.io/development/solutions/thismedium/whatmatters.md

 ![Alt text](./images/matcap2tang1.jpg "chatbubble")

 ---
+## Features
 1. **Create** stories that truly matter to you. (studio)
-2. Compare and contrast your story with others across the globe.
+2. **Compare** and contrast your story with others across the globe.
 3. **Connect** your data from other platforms and receive and overview of all information collected about you. (portfolio)
 4. **Collect** insights.
 See what your data profile says about you.
 5. **Cash** Share your insights and earn money by participating aunonymously in research that seek your interest.
-6. Become an expert in your own digital presence.
+6. **Learn** Become an expert in your own digital presence.

+---
+## Packages

+### bio

+- Profile
+- Connect 2 platforms
+- Write public stories
+- 1 private collections

+€ free

+---

+### studio

+- Profile
+- unlimited platforms
+- unlimited stories
+- 5 collections

+€ 9,99 a month or
+€ 99,- a year

+---

+### portfolio

+- Profile
+- unlimited platforms
+- unlimited stories
+- unlimited collections
+- create your own study

+€ 59,- a month or
+€ 699,- a year

 ---
 ## why thismedium?